-An experienced Portsmouth child custody lawyer can be your best advocate in asserting your right to quality time with your children.
+An experienced Portsmouth VA child custody attorney can be your best advocate in asserting your right to quality time with your children.

 At Kozak, Davis & Renninger we focus on the best interests of children in custody and visitation matters.
-We are also dedicated to our clients who want to continue to be active in their children's lives.
+We are also dedicated to our clients who want to continue to be active in their children's lives in our city.

 Do not make your child an unfortunate casualty of your divorce.
-Our child custody attorney in Portsmouth can help resolve your situation in mediation or protect your rights and their best interests in court.
+Our child custody lawyer in Portsmouth VA can help resolve your situation in mediation or protect your rights and their best interests in court.

 Contact our office at (757) 364-0923 to make an appointment.
 We have offices in Portsmouth, Suffolk, and Western Branch.

 Can You Modify a Custody Order in Virginia?

 Although the courts may have issued a child custody order, that does not mean the matter is set in stone forever.
 Until the child becomes an adult, a custody order can be modified if a party experiences a significant change in circumstance.

 Common reasons for modification of custody in VA include: